T3-InfoSec/t3-memassist/README.md

-# t3-memassist
+This repository employs the Spaced Repetition Scheduler algorithm to assist users in memorising cards.

-This repository contains the logic of the memorization assistant logic implementation, thus, we can modify this implementation without affecting any dependent components, adhering to principles of modularity and single responsibility.
-The graphic user interface that use this module is in [t3-Vault](https://github.com/T3-InfoSec/t3-vault) repository.
+This contains the logic of the memorisation assistant, following the principles of modularity and single responsibility, so it can be modified without affecting any dependent components.
+The graphic user interface that uses this module is in the [t3-Vault](https://github.com/T3-InfoSec/t3-vault) repository.